- Download our Moving to London Guide (PDF)

 International schools in London

-A third option popular with expats in London are international schools.
-These institutions offer the opportunity for students to continue with the curriculum of their home country, while the familiar modes and language used for instruction can also be comforting for expat children.
+A third option that is popular with expats is international schools.
+These institutions offer the opportunity for your child to continue with the curriculum of their home country, while the familiar modes and language used for instruction can also be comforting for expat children.

-Expats should be warned, though, that fees for these schools run extremely high – particularly so for reputable international schools.
-There are also additional costs for things such as uniforms, school lunches and extra-curricular activities.
+Be warned, though, that fees for these schools can run extremely high – particularly so for reputable international schools.
+There are also additional costs for things such as uniforms, school lunches, and extracurricular activities.

 Special-needs education in London

 The British government has a comprehensive Special Educational Needs (SEN) programme.
 All mainstream schools in the UK have a Special Educational Needs Consultant, or SENCO.
-If parents think their child may need assistance, they can get in touch with the SENCO who will assess the child and arrange extra support according to the child's needs.
-This may include implementing a special learning programme, making provisions within the school for the child's disability, or arranging extra help from a teacher or assistant.
+If you think your child may need assistance, you can get in touch with the SENCO, who will assess your child and arrange extra support according to their needs.
+This may include implementing a special learning programme, making provisions within the school for your child’s disability, or arranging extra help from a teacher or assistant.

-If the child needs more support than the school is able to provide, local authorities should be contacted regarding the development of a personalised Education, Health and Care (EHC) plan.
+If your child requires more support than the school is able to provide, local authorities should be contacted regarding the development of a personalised Education, Health and Care (EHC) plan.

 Tutors in London

 Education is highly valued in the UK, with around a quarter of secondary school pupils receiving extra tuition.
-The country's private tutoring industry is said to be worth billions of pounds.
+The country’s private tutoring industry is said to be worth billions of pounds.
 There is a wide range of tutors to choose from, some of which specialise in particular subjects or age groups.
-Some of the top tutoring agencies in London include Mentor Education, Enjoy Education and Explore Learning.
+Some top tutoring agencies in London include Mentor Education, Enjoy Education, and Explore Learning.

-Tutors can be especially useful to new arrivals, giving expat children extra support in areas such as catching up with the local curriculum, developing English-language skills, or just a bit of confidence.
+Tutors can be especially useful to new arrivals, giving your child extra support in areas such as catching up with the local curriculum, developing English-language skills, or just a bit of confidence.

 Expat Health Insurance